ItsAsbreuk/itsa-gallery/src/gallery-itsachangemodeltemplate/README.md

 where you need to toggle some of them.
 There are three different states:

- 1. Original Template (standard defined by the host)
+ 1. 'originalTemplate' (standard defined by the host)
  2. 'secondTemplate' (can be set up within this plugin: for example to define an 'extended' view for the Models)
  3. 'editTemplate' (can be set up within this plugin: to edit the Models)